-Note: Some products are subject to additional supply limits based on criteria that the Plan Administrator and the Claims Administrator have developed, subject to periodic review and modification.
+Note: Some products are subject to additional supply limits based on criteria that the Plan Administrator and UnitedHealthcare have developed, subject to periodic review and modification.
 The limit may restrict the amount dispensed per prescription order or refill and/or the amount dispensed per month's supply.